vdesabou/kafka-docker-playground-docs/docs/playground connector-plugin display-last-updated.md

 # playground connector-plugin display-last-updated

 🆕 List last updated connector plugins from confluent hub https://www.confluent.io/hub/

+A quick way to see what has just been released on the Hub, which often
+explains why an example that passed yesterday behaves differently today.

 ## Usage